Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 # Multi-Channel Nuclear Analysis

 An ImageJ/FIJI plugin for analyzing multi-channel fluorescence images with a focus on nuclear segmentation using StarDist.
+If you find this plugin useful, please cite :)

 ## Table of Contents